 Yeast is a type of fungus commonly found in the human body, including in the intestines.
 This therapy involves managing the growth of yeast in autistic people.
 Any ‘yeast overgrowth’ is controlled by using antifungal agents, probiotics and a yeast-free diet.

 Who is yeast overgrowth management for?

 What is yeast overgrowth management used for?

-Supporters of this therapy claim that autistic people might have a yeast overgrowth in the gut, which contributes to the characteristics of autism.
-By treating the yeast overgrowth, this therapy aims to reduce the characteristics of autism.
+Supporters of this therapy claim that autistic people might have a yeast overgrowth in the gut, which contributes to autism characteristics.
+By treating the yeast overgrowth, this therapy aims to reduce autism characteristics.